 What laws apply to modern-day gambling in Australia?

 The prohibition of card games prior to the 1970s included casinos, but a new wave of public sentiment led to a reversal of that law.
-In addition, the government took a look at the revenue that could be accumulated from regulating and taxing AUS online casinos, as well as the benefits to the tourism industry.
+In addition, the government took a look at the revenue that could be accumulated from regulating and taxing Australia real money casinos, as well as the benefits to the tourism industry.
 Most gambling authority was given to states and territories, and the first casino was opened in Hobart in 1973.

 Online gambling became a factor in the 1990s as Internet casinos and poker sites began to offer games to players around the world, including in Australia.
 The Australian Commonwealth Parliament then passed the Interactive Gambling Act in 2001 to try to limit the offering of real-money Internet games to Aussies or advertise their services to its citizens.
 However, the government has had a difficult time enforcing the laws, as international online casinos continue to attract many players from the ever-growing market to their games.

 2017 brought an amendment to the Gambling Act, requiring additional licencing of gambling sites by the Australian authorities and adding ways for gamblers to opt out to protect themselves from problem gambling.
 This legislation also prohibits offers like free bets and prevents in play betting.

 While the Commonwealth does oversee the gambling industry as a whole, much of the regulation is delegated to the states and territories, such as the Australian Capital Territory's Gambling and Racing Commission; the New South Wales Office of Liquor, Gaming and Racing; the Northern Territory's Licensing Commission; the South Australia's Independent Gambling Authority; and the Victorian Commission for Gambling and Liquor Regulation.